Nav Icon

 star

-PLDFI with Transforaminal Lumbar Interbody Fusion (TLIF)
+PLDFI with Transforaminal Lumbar Interbody Fusion (TLIF) or Posterior Lumbar Interbody Fusion (PLIF)

-Posterior lumbar decompression with transforaminal lumbar interbody fusion (TLIF) is performed under general anesthesia.
-To begin, your surgeon makes an incision in the middle of the lower back to access the spine.
-After retracting the muscles, a portion of the lamina is removed (laminectomy) to expose the compressed nerves.
+This is when a PLDFI is performed in conjunction with a PLIF or TLIF.
+A SpineCare of NY surgeon will access the spine through a midline back incision.
+Next, they will remove the boney part of the spine called the lamina (laminectomy).
+A fusion is then performed by placing specialized implants like rods and screws, which are inserted into the affected vertebrae to maintain stability and then bone graft material is placed around the hardware.
 The surgeon then accesses the disc space through the foramen, the opening where nerves exit the spine, removing the damaged disc material.
-A bone graft or cage is inserted into the empty disc space to restore height and relieve nerve pressure.
-Fusion using screws and rods is done to stabilize the spine.
-Additional bone graft material may be added along the sides of the spine to promote further fusion.
-The procedure aims to decompress the nerves, stabilize the spine, and encourage vertebral fusion, typically taking several hours depending on the complexity and number of levels treated.
+A bone graft and cage is inserted into the empty disc space to restore height and relieve nerve pressure.
+The procedure aims to decompress the nerves, stabilize the spine, and encourage vertebral fusion, typically taking a few hours depending on the complexity and number of levels treated.

 PLDFI with PLIF or TLIF Recovery and Results